Mother Earth (Within Temptation album): Accolades

-Commercial Performance
+Commercial performance

-When first released, by the end of the year 2000, the album entered the charts only in the band's homecountry at position eighty-two, peaking at position sixty-seven at the beginning of 2001 before falling off the charts.
-Two singles were released that year, the first for the track Our Farewell, which failed to enter any charts, and the second for the track Ice Queen, which debuted at position seventy-three in June 2001 and disappeared from the Dutch charts right after.
-With the release of a second version of the single due to a better elaborated music video, the song started climbing the Dutch and Belgian charts, resulting on a new sales boost for the album, that quickly re-entered the charts and ended up peaking at the third position on both countries in 2002.
-As a result, from the intense airplay of the music video on Dutch music TV channel The Box, mainstream radio stations opted for also playing the song despite it being to heavy for their audiences.
-By the course of that year, the album reached platinum status in the Netherlands, with sales in excess of 80.000 copies, and gold status in Belgium, with sales in excess of 25.000 copies.
+When first released, by the end of the year 2000, the album entered the charts only in the band's home country at position eighty-two, peaking at position sixty-seven at the beginning of 2001 before falling off the charts.
+Two singles were released that year, the first for the track "Our Farewell", which failed to enter any charts, and the second for the track "Ice Queen", which debuted at position seventy-three in June 2001 and disappeared from the Dutch charts right after.
+With the release of a second version of the single due to a better elaborated music video, the song started climbing the Dutch and Belgian charts, resulting on a new sales boost for the album, which quickly re-entered the charts and ended up peaking at the third position on both countries in 2002.
+As a result, from the intense airplay of the music video on Dutch music TV channel The Box, mainstream radio stations opted for also playing the song despite it being too heavy for their audiences.
+Over the course of that year, the album reached platinum status in the Netherlands, with sales in excess of 80,000 copies, and gold status in Belgium, with sales in excess of 25,000 copies.
 With the album receiving distribution in new European countries by the beginning of 2003, it also managed to enter the German, Swiss and Austrian charts.
-In Germany, the album peaked at number 7 and was later certified platinum on the country, with sales in excess of 200.000 copies.
+In Germany, the album peaked at number 7 and was later certified platinum on the country, with sales in excess of 200,000 copies.
 By the beginning of 2004, the album also entered the Norwegian charts at number seventeen, peaking at number eleven three weeks later.
-In 2021, two decades after its release, the album reached a second platinum status in the Netherlands, totalizing an amount of 160,000 copies sold in the band's homecountry.
+In 2021, two decades after its release, the album reached a second platinum status in the Netherlands, totaling 160,000 copies sold in the band's home country.